nicferrier/cranker/README.md

   * make a connection to p
   * send the data there
  * p is presumed to be a backend server

-## how it works

-Channel defines the following contract:

-* open?: Returns true iff channel is open.
-* close: Closes the channel.
-Idempotent: returns true if the channel was actually closed, or false if it was already closed.
-* websocket?: Returns true iff channel is a WebSocket.
-* send!: Sends data to client and returns true if the data was successfully written to the output queue, or false if the channel is closed.
-Normally, checking the returned value is not needed.
-This function returns immediately (does not block).
-* Data is sent directly to the client, NO RING MIDDLEWARE IS APPLIED.
-* Data form: {:headers _ :status _ :body _} or just body.
-Note that :headers and :status will be stripped for WebSockets and for HTTP streaming responses after the first.
-* on-receive: Sets handler (fn [message-string || byte[]) for notification of client WebSocket messages.
-Message ordering is guaranteed by server.
-* on-close: Sets handler (fn [status]) for notification of channel being closed by the server or client.
-Handler will be invoked at most once.
-Useful for clean-up.
- * Status can be `:normal`, `:going-away`, `:protocol-error`, `:unsupported`, `:unknown`, `:server-close`, `:client-close`

 ## Installation